LLM DNA: Tracing Model Evolution via Functional Representations

 \textbf{Fingerprint of LLMs.} This line of work evaluates dependence or similarity between pairs of LLMs by mapping each model to a representation, or \textit{fingerprint}.
-Unlike \textit{watermarks}, which actively insert a ``fingerprint'' during training~\citep{zhao2024nsmark,liusemantic,tang2025towards}, LLM fingerprinting does not modify training; it analyzes identifiable properties of the model.
-For example, several studies test whether a remote LLM API serves the claimed model using strategic queries~\citep{pasquini2025llmmap} or specialized prompts~\citep{tsai2025rofl} followed by a response classification; \citet{fu2025fdllm} further train a classifier to capture unique stylistic features.
-Beyond text responses, \citet{nikolic2025model} and \citet{zhuindependence} use parameters and token embeddings to improve provenance prediction.
-However, unlike work on LLM representations, these pairwise comparisons are highly structure-dependent and remain limited for large-scale management of heterogeneous LLMs.
-We propose LLM DNA to bridge this gap by introducing a general representation that captures structural relationships among heterogeneous LLMs.
+Unlike \textit{watermarks}, which actively insert a fingerprint during training~\citep{zhao2024nsmark,liusemantic,tang2025towards}, fingerprinting is post hoc and analyzes identifiable model properties without modifying training.
+Prior studies verify whether a remote LLM API serves the claimed model using strategic queries~\citep{pasquini2025llmmap} or specialized prompts~\citep{tsai2025rofl} with response classification; \citet{fu2025fdllm} further trains classifiers to capture stylistic signatures.
+Others go beyond text, leveraging parameters or token embeddings for provenance prediction~\citep{nikolic2025model,zhuindependence}.
+However, these pairwise methods are often structure-dependent and hard to scale to heterogeneous LLMs.
+LLM DNA, however, is a general representation capturing structural relationships across diverse models.